-- Question: What are applications where text classification may be ethically questionable or even harmful? - Brainstorm with your peers; there's is no right and wrong here - Post your solution to Canvas > Discussions (individually or as a group; include all group members' names in the post)
+- Question: What are applications where text classification may be ethically questionable or even harmful? - Brainstorm with your peers; there is no right or wrong answer here

+• Post your answer to Canvas > Discussions > [In-Lecture Interaction] L1 (One student of your group can post the reply.
+Make sure to include your group members' names)